BreadGhoti/BREAD.GG/README.md

-# CybriaGG
+# BREAD.GG

-🎮 CybriaGG is a proxied version of Now.GG Roblox, this proxy is not Ultraviolet and runs on Caddy, a reverse proxy service.
+🎮 BREAD.GG is a proxied version of Now.GG Roblox, this proxy is not Ultraviolet and runs on Caddy, a reverse proxy service.
 This is to test around to try and access Now.GG and other websites without using Ultraviolet

 ## EZPZ
 ```